open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

 title: Visualize Data
 ---

-Bonsai includes default ["type visualizers"](https://bonsai-rx.org/docs/articles/editor.html?#type-visualizers) that open as individual windows when double-clicking a data node to display data produced by an operator while the workflow is running.
+Bonsai has ["type visualizers"](https://bonsai-rx.org/docs/articles/editor.html?#type-visualizers) that open as individual windows when double-clicking a data node to display data produced by an operator while the workflow is running.

-Not all nodes have type visualizers, because the operator data output type has to be compatible with Bonsai's default visualizers.
-Data frames from OpenEphys.Onix1, for example, aren't compatible with Bonsai's default type visualizers, but its data members are.
+Not all nodes have type visualizers, because the operator data output type has to be compatible with Bonsai's default type visualizers.
+Data frames from the OpenEphys.Onix1 library, for example, aren't compatible with Bonsai's default type visualizers, but its data members are.
+After performing member selection on operators from the OpenEphys.Onix1 library, you can use the default type visualizers.

-Other visualizers are available as standalone operators and can be found in the `Bonsai.Design.Visualizers` package, which can be installed in the Bonsai package manager.
-These visualizer operators must be placed in the workflow, linked to a data operator.
-The visualizer can be opened by double-clicking the visualizer node instead of the preceding data node.
+Other visualizers for use with other libraries are available as standalone operators and can be found in the `Bonsai.Design.Visualizers` package, which can be installed in the Bonsai package manager.
+These visualizer operators must be placed in the workflow and linked to a data operator.
+The visualizer window can be opened by double-clicking the visualizer node instead of the preceding data node.

 ## Selecting operator data members for visualization

-For nodes that require it such as ONIX [data I/O operators](xref:dataio), select the desired member:
+If the node whose data you want to visualize requires member selection, such as ONIX [data I/O operators](xref:dataio):
   1. Right-click the node that corresponds to the data I/O operator you'd like to visualize.
   1. Hover over the "Output" option that appears in the context menu.
   1. Click the member you would like to visualize from the list of members.